Image source: Photospin.com

 Again, you may know that a business vehicle is deductible, but if you think that you can only deduct expenses from a vehicle that is used 100 percent for business purposes, think again.
 This is not your home office.
 Vehicles are different.
 There are two methods to deduct vehicle expenses: the standard mileage rate or your actual expenses.
 Think of it like itemizing or taking the standard deduction on your personal taxes.

-The standard mileage rate, which is 56 cents in 2014, is the easiest way.
+The standard mileage rate, which is 54 cents for 2016, is the easiest way.
 Add up the miles you drove for business and multiply by the rate.
 To use your actual expenses instead of the standard mileage rate, you can add up all of your expenses including gas, repairs and maintenance, insurance, registration, and anything else and subtract from the total the percentage you used your vehicle for personal use.

 You will need documentation either way, but if your record keeping skills could use a little improvement, you should probably stay with the standard mileage rate.